orndorffgrant/enpm611-project-fall2025-group4/README.md

 ### Run an analysis

-With everything set up, you should be able to run the example analyses:
+With everything set up, you should be able to run the analyses:

 #### Feature 1: User Activity Analysis